 -help in your commands like

 git .gitconfig -help to help find what your looking for.

 Productive programmers tend to be really good at Git.
+As a developer, one of the best pieces of advice I can give another developer is "Get Good at Git".
 I use it to maintain and deploy my projects, as well as collaborating in a team environment.